alexross19/Klipper_SKR3-_w-BIQi-Hurakan/README.md

 Why the upgrades:
-Out of the Box everything work.
+Out of the Box, everything works.
 But the print quality was not excellent &  the original controller worked but had a LOT of glitches it made sense to upgrade:

 All the Glitches tracked back to:
 Cheap, dangerous power supply,